Chart Color Schemes

 Population

-Population growth drivers in Wangaratta are strong compared to national averages based on AreaSearch's ranking of recent, and medium to long-term trends
+Population growth drivers in Wangaratta are above average based on AreaSearch's ranking of recent, and medium to long-term trends

-As of Nov 2025, Wangaratta's population is estimated at around 19,923 people.
-This reflects an increase of 709 individuals since the 2021 Census, which reported a population of 19,214.
-The change was inferred from AreaSearch's estimation of resident population at 19,309 following examination of ABS ERP data release in June 2024 and an additional 394 validated new addresses since the Census date.
-This level of population results in a density ratio of 408 persons per square kilometer.
-Wangaratta has demonstrated resilient growth patterns over the past decade with a compound annual growth rate of 0.9%, outpacing its SA3 area.
-Population growth was primarily driven by overseas migration, contributing approximately 92.0% of overall population gains during recent periods.
+Wangaratta's population, as of November 2025, is estimated at around 20,540.
+This figure shows an increase of 1,326 people since the 2021 Census, which reported a population of 19,214.
+The change is inferred from AreaSearch's estimate of the resident population being 19,352 in June 2024, and an additional 394 validated new addresses since the Census date.
+This results in a density ratio of 420 persons per square kilometer.
+Wangaratta's growth rate of 6.9% since the 2021 census exceeds that of its SA3 area (5.6%) and SA4 region, marking it as a growth leader.
+Overseas migration contributed approximately 92.0% of overall population gains during recent periods.

-AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area released in 2024 with a base year of 2022.
-For areas not covered by this data, AreaSearch utilises VIC State Government's Regional/LGA projections released in 2023 with adjustments made employing a method of weighted aggregation of population growth from LGA to SA2 levels.
-Growth rates by age group from these aggregations are applied across all areas for years 2032 to 2041.
-Based on aggregated SA2-level projections, the suburb is expected to grow by 5,067 persons to 2041, reflecting an increase of 22.8% in total over the 17 years.
+AreaSearch is using ABS/Geoscience Australia projections for each SA2 area, released in 2024 with 2022 as the base year.
+For areas not covered by this data, AreaSearch uses VIC State Government's Regional/LGA projections from 2023, adjusted employing a method of weighted aggregation of population growth from LGA to SA2 levels.
+Growth rates by age group are applied across all areas for years 2032 to 2041.
+By 2041, the Wangaratta (Vic.) statistical area is forecasted to grow by 5,060 persons, reflecting an increase of 19.1% in total over the 17-year period.

 Frequently Asked Questions - Population